kmlawson/skills-in-transnational-history/policies.md

 ### Academic Misconduct and Plagiarism

 Academic integrity is fundamental to the values promoted by the University.
 It is important that all students are judged on their ability, and that no student is allowed unfairly to take an advantage over others, to affect the security and integrity of the assessment process, or to diminish the reliability and quality of a St Andrews degree.
 Academic misconduct includes *inter alia* the presentation of material as one's own when it is not one's own; the presentation of material whose provenance is academically inappropriate; and academically inappropriate behaviour in an examination or class test.

+**Note on use of Large Language Models (LLMs)**: Large Language Models such as ChatGPT, Bard, Claude, etc. are powerful tools that generate confident answers to user prompts.
+LLMs frequently produce blatantly, or sometimes more subtly false information, are unable to effectively preserve their train of thought, and susceptible to sometimes hilarious logical flaws as a result of their innate design.
+We are all in the process of adapting to the emergence of LLMs and any potential place in our research and writing.
+The wholesale generation of paragraphs of prose by an LLM for submission is not permitted and is a violation of the rules of academic practice.
+Students are expected to submit their own original work and are responsible for all errors of fact and reasoning. *You cannot trust anything an LLM tells you and must confirm the veracity of any historical claims it offers you.* The limited use of LLMs as part of your research and editing process is permitted (but is not recommended unless you are fully aware of their shortcomings) for the following purposes: 1) Their use in the early brainstorming stage as you are testing out ideas, making lists of possible avenues, and asking for broad overviews of topics to generate concrete hooks for more targeted research in more accurate sources.
+2) To brainstorm possible structures for your writing 3) To solicit critiques of your writing at the sentence or paragraph level.
+4) For suggestions on alternative phrasing.
+Again, for all the above points, you cannot assume LLM responses will be accurate, but asking for a range of possible responses may give you or trigger further useful ideas.
+Any shortcomings of your work are ultimately yours alone.

 For more information:

 [Academic Practice](https://www.st-andrews.ac.uk/students/rules/academicpractice/)